battaglr/html-codin-style/readme.md

 Elements with multiple attributes should be arranged across multiple lines:

 + Place the first attribute in the same line of the opening tag.
-+ Place the following attributess in a newline using one extra space for indentation.
++ Place the following attributes in a newline using one extra space for indentation.

 ```html